Quick Lemon Thyme Chicken

 Here’s your shopping list:

 - Chicken Breasts: Boneless, skinless.
 If they’re very thick or uneven, take an extra minute to slice them down the middle (aka, butterfly) before cooking.
 It makes a huge difference in allowing them to cook more quickly and evenly.
-As far as a quality meat option, we have been LOVING the chicken from our ButcherBox deliveries – it’s always juicy and tender!

 - All-Purpose Flour: Just a smidge, for dredging the chicken, which creates a light, crunchy crust on each piece.
 Use almond flour or skip it entirely if you’re avoiding gluten.